vpipkt/doc/docs/security/auth/README.md

 initiated by an end user.

 The application performs requests to other downstream APIs on behalf of this end user.
-In order to maintain the [zero trust principles](../../appendix/zero-trust.md) we must acquire new tokens for each unique downstream API.
+In order to maintain the zero-trust principles we must acquire new tokens for each unique downstream API.
 The new tokens should:

 1. Propagate the original end user's identity